telerik/xaml-docs/controls/radgridview/hierarchical-gridview/self-referencing-grid.md

 # Self-Referencing GridView

-Except displaying hierarchical data and applying some custom criteria about when the subset of data to be displayed, the __RadGridView__ allows you to define a relation that points back to the same table.
+Except displaying hierarchical data and applying some custom criteria about when the subset of data to be displayed, __RadGridView__ allows you to define a relation that points back to the same table.
 In the cases when the hierarchical data is build from one type of items you can use a self referencing __RadGridView__ to display the data.

 This tutorial illustrates building a self-referencing hierarchy.